-Betis wins 2-0 at Osasuna to end losing run
+Atlético stays top after Sociedad held at Alavés

 Relegation-threatened Osasuna has not won in the last five rounds.

-Granada grabbed two goals in the final three minutes to salvage a 3-3 draw with last-place Huesca, which was denied its first victory of the season.
+Granada grabbed two goals in the final three minutes to snatch a 3-3 draw with last-place Huesca, which was denied its first victory of the season.

 Jorge Molina and Germán Sánchez both headed in crosses in the dying moments of the match for Granada.